grantat/cs891-f17/assignments/collections/tools-review.md

 ![alt text](./images/miami_herald404.png)

+The original can be replayed on my [Webrecorder replay](https://webrecorder.io/grantat/catalonia-independence/20171010161134/http://www.miamiherald.com/news/business/article177373796.html).

-Someone interested in this period of Catalonia trying to gain independence can look back at my collection to see what kind of events and talks were brewing on the buildup to this event.
+Someone interested in this period of Catalonia trying to gain independence can look back at my collection to see what kind of events and talks were building up to the decision of Catalonia deciding on independence.